 Most of these products are nanostructured – a classification that includes materials whose internal structures are nanoscale (between 1 and 100 nanometers), but whose external dimensions are greater than the nano-range.
 Except for their surface-dependent properties, nanostructured materials generally behave similarly to non-nanoparticles.

-Nanostructured products include HDK® pyrogenic silica, a powder that we have sold as a thickening agent, filler and flow enhancer for over 40 years and which we use ourselves.
+Nanostructured products include our HDK® pyrogenic silica, a powder that we have sold as a thickening agent, filler and flow enhancer for over 40 years and which we use ourselves.
 The HDK® product group is part of the synthetic amorphous silica (SAS) substance class.
 We have collaborated with external scientific institutes to examine its physicochemical properties in detail, and extensive toxicological, eco-toxicological and epidemiological data are available.
-Due to their solubility, SAS are eliminated rapidly from the lung and, consequently, do not exhibit any overloading of the lung’s cleaning function or lasting negative effects in the lung.
+Due to their solubility, SAS are eliminated effectively from the lung and, consequently, do not exhibit any overloading of the lung’s cleaning function or lasting negative effects in the lung.

 The chemical industry is increasingly falling back on biotech processes to ensure its products are manufactured sustainably.
 WACKER is among the companies that exploit the potential of modern molecular biology and genetic engineering methods to produce high-value specialty and performance chemicals right through to complex proteins based on renewable raw materials.
 For instance, we use a genetically optimized E. coli system (ESETEC®) to produce pharmaceutical proteins as highly specific active ingredients for drugs.

-We also prioritize safety when using genetically modified techniques in that we comply with laws and regulations, industry-wide standards and our own rigorous internal safety provisions.
-We handle genetically engineered organisms solely in closed systems, which prevents anything from being released into the atmosphere.
+We also prioritize safety when using genetically modified techniques, in that we comply with laws and regulations, industry-wide standards and our own rigorous internal safety provisions.
+We handle genetically engineered organisms solely in closed systems, which almost prevents anything from being released into the atmosphere.
 WACKER itself does not make any genetically modified substances, nor does it distribute them.